10 Fascinating Inshore Mansions in Istanbul

 Mediha Sultan Mansion

-This mansion was built by Mustafa Reşit Pasha in 1830, who was a stateman identified with Reforms Era as he announced the reforms one by one in Gülhane Park.
+This mansion was built by Mustafa Reşit Pasha in 1830, who was a stateman identified with Tanzimat Reforms Era as he announced the reforms one by one in Gülhane Park.
 In order to pay some of his debts, Mustafa Reşit Pasha sold the mansion to the palace, yet his son married Fatma Sultan, the daughter of Sultan Abdulmejid I, and started residing in the mansion.
 Upon the death of Fatma Sultan, her sister Mediha Sultan moved in to the mansion and the place was named after her.

 The importance of this mansion stems from the fact that Damat Ferid Pasha was living in this mansion when, during the War of Independence, he allied with invader countries and tried to prevent national struggle.

-The mansion became a state asset as the Republic of was founded.
+The mansion became a state asset as the Republic of Turkey was founded.
 At the moment haremlik (the portion reserved only for women) is used as a hospital; selamlık (the portion reserved only for men) is used by Istanbul University as a social facility centre.

 Recaizade Mahmut Ekrem Mansion

-Recaizade Mahmut Ekrem is an author significant not only for Era of Ottomans but for Turkish literature overall.
+Recaizade Mahmut Ekrem is an author significant not only for Tanzimat Era of Ottomans but for Turkish literature overall.
 He became known thanks to his book titled “Araba Sevdası.”
 He grew up in this mansion and witnessed his marriage with the daughter of his uncle.

 The mansion was used as a corn oil factory in 1950s.
 In 1988, the factory was closed, and the mansion was restored.
 Today it is used by Haydar Akın family.